 What About a Workers’ Compensation Doctor Provided by Your Employer’s Insurer?

-Workers’ compensation is typically handled on the state level.
+Your own state’s laws typically dictate how you apply and qualify for workers’ compensation benefits.
 That means each state is responsible for outlining who an injured employee can and can’t seek treatment from after a workplace injury.
 It’s important to check out your states regulations and determine how you should approach your medical evaluation.

 In many states, the initial treatment of your injury or illness can be handled by any physician.
 If this were to occur your employer may then refer you to one of their doctors for a follow-up.
 When receiving any sort of evaluation about your injury or illness ask for a copy of any and all paperwork.
 Keeping track of this information can be beneficial to the integrity of your workers’ compensation claim.